1and1/itBldz/README.md

 * bpm was dropped. itbldz now setup itself
 * Custom config files no longer supported
 * custom tasks can no longer be added. all the tasks exist purely in memory, so every task that runs must be npm
-* directly trigger a single task (will get reimplemented)

 ## Usage